amin3141/zir-rasabot/README.md

 Data for the bot is sourced from [OpinRank](https://github.com/kavgan/OpinRank/) and reviews for Hotel Jumeirah are specifically used for this bot.
 Reviews are parsed from https://github.com/amin3141/zir-souffle.
 Use `hotels.py` to generate the output `json` and the `reviews.db`.
 Copy the generated `reviews.db` file to this repository.

-Create a corpus on [Zir AI](http://zir-ai.com) and upload all the `JSON files.
+Create a corpus on [Zir AI](https://zir-ai.com/console/corpora) and upload all the JSON files.
 Create an API key for access and note down the following information

 - API key
 - corpus id
-- customer-id
+- customer id

 ### Rasa Custom Action